-In October 2013 the partnership started having Cape Abillities work crews assist with various tasks in the Coastal Research Lab.
-This project involves having Cape Abilities workers work with scientific samples for the first time.
-Work crews worked with the project manager to extract sediment from cores taken in the field, then dry and powder the sediment.
+Ongoing work as of January 2016 involves the lab of Jeff Donnelly in the Coastal Systems Group.
+Cape Abilities crews work with the project manager to extract and crush sediment from sediment cores from around the world.
 This sediment is carefully weighed before being passed on to WHOI scientists working in the Coastal Systems Group.

 Beginning in September 2015, WHOI and Cape Abilities partnered up with the support of the Tower Foundation to introduce high school special education students to the world of oceanography.
 We aim to provide an educational experience involving oceanography, science and technology while demonstrating opportunities for people with disabilities at WHOI.